 This evaluation report summarises the impact of the project based on responses from a feedback survey that was circulated to practitioners in June 2021.

-(this will open in a new window)Download the full evaluation report
+Download the full evaluation report

 Responses to the survey indicate that the book gifting project:

 - Encouraged and supported expectant parents to read to their baby during pregnancy

 - Supported conversations and relationships between the clients and the Family Nurses

 - Promoted early attachment for partners and other family members

 'My memorable moment is in regards to a lovely couple who were not keen to read or sing to their unborn baby when this conversation took place in pregnancy.
 Eventually Mum advised [the] Family Nurse that dad did start singing to her bump when she was around 20.0 Gestation but asked her not to tell anyone as he felt embarrassed.
 [The] Family Nurse visited the family in hospital at the parent's request when their baby was born.
 The baby was a day old and when she became unsettled dad lifted her and sang the same song he had sang to his partner's bump for 20 weeks and very quickly she settled into her dad's chest.
 Dad was very proud and advised [the] Family Nurse that he had sang this song to her throughout pregnancy.
 I share this story with all my clients as I also seen the benefits of reading/singing to unborn baby that day.' – Family Nurse